Hamster zona-free ovum test

 The hamster zona-free ovum test (HZFO test), or hamster egg-penetration test, or sometimes just hamster test, is an in-vitro test used to study physiological profile of spermatozoa.
 The primary application of the test is to diagnose male infertility caused by sperm unable to penetrate the ova.
 The test has limited value, due to expense and a high false negative rate.

+The procedure was developed in the 1970s after researchers noticed that removal of the zona pellucida from a hamster egg allowed it to become "promiscuous" and be penetrated by sperm of other species.

 Procedure

 In this test, sperm are incubated with several hamster eggs.
 After seven to twenty hours, the number of sperm penetrations per egg is measured.
 The hamster eggs have had the zona pellucida, the outer membrane, removed—hence, zona-free.

 Having all eggs penetrated by multiple sperm is considered to be a positive sign for fertility.
 Results suggest that men whose sperm fail the hamster test are a third as fertile than those whose sperm pass.

 Although medical professionals often present the procedure as unable to create an embryo, these claims are not technically correct.
 If the human sperm succeeds in penetrating the hamster egg, a hybrid embryo is indeed created, known as a humster.
 These embryos are typically destroyed before they divide into two cells; were they left alone to divide, they would still be unviable.